pure4j/pure4j/docs/forces.md

 So, to introduce the ideas of *pure functions*, *programming with immutability* and *value based programming* the simplest, lowest-cost way to do this is to *stick with Java*.

+And, sometimes, unilaterally introducing a new language into an otherwise homogenous codebase just looks like CV building, and is likely to *piss everyone off* that has to maintain it after you left.

+I.e. sometimes being at the cutting edge of language design is a un-3pragmatic disaster.

 ### 2. Code correctness is a primary concern.

 That's not to say that there isn't an overhead in using functional techniques.